AmadeusITGroup/monitoring-plugins/README.md

 ### `check_nfsmounts_perfdata`

-Ckeck whether there are stale NFS mounts on the host.
+Check whether there are stale NFS mounts on the host.

+### `check_log_seen_today`

+Check that matching log entries have been seen today.

 ## License